-In a nutshell, CSS describes how HTML elements appear on a webpage.They can be static (nonmoving) or animated.
+In a nutshell, CSS (cascading style sheets) affects how HTML elements appear on a webpage.
+CSS styles can be static (nonmoving) or animated.

 To create a CSS animation, you must first understand keyframes and animation properties.

-@Keyframes are the foundation of CSS animations.
+- @keyframes are the foundation of CSS animations.
 They indicate the start and end of the animation and describe how each element should behave at each stage of the animation.

-Animation properties pair CSS elements with @keyframes to further establish the nature of the animation.
+- Animation properties pair CSS elements with @keyframes to further establish the nature of the animation.

 There are several other additional animation properties that you’ll want to get familiar with as you learn more about CSS animation, but the rest of this article will focus on how to use CSS animation delay.